-It is the responsibility of all Group colleagues to ensure that they report any infringement or suspected infringement of legal or regulatory requirements, or activities that do not meet the highest standards of ethical business conduct involving the Company, to their Head of Department or National Sales Manager or otherwise in accordance with the Group's Whistleblowing Policy.
+It is the responsibility of all Group colleagues to ensure that they report any infringement or suspected infringement of legal or regulatory requirements, or activities that do not meet the highest standards of ethical business conduct involving the Company, to their Head of Department or Retail Director or otherwise in accordance with the Group's Whistleblowing Policy.

-This Policy may be amended at any time, but breach of this Policy may result in disciplinary action.
+This Policy may be amended at any time.
+Breach of this Policy may result in disciplinary action.